stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/06_data_availability.md

 ### Enable the data availability collection node
 Enable the `data availability` node and disable the `data inventory statistics` node using the context menus.
-Afterwards execute the collection node by clicking the `execute button.

 {% include insert_image.html key="disabled-statistics-node" %}

 ### Edit the collection node preferences
 Before executing the collection, the preferences of the `data availability` collection node have to be set.
 Open the collection node preferences by selecting the `data availability` node and clicking the menu entry `edit node` in the context menu.
-The preferences dialog of the selected collection node will open.
-Select all stations and channels to process and set the process timespan according to the limits given in the `data inventory statistics` dialog.
+The preferences dialog of the selected collection node opens.
+Select all stations and channels to process and set the process time span according to the limits given in the `data inventory statistics` dialog.
 The start time is *2018-10-25T00:00:00* and the end time is *2019-11-02T00:00:00*.
 Set the `window mode` to `whole`.
+After that, close the `data inventory statistics` dialog.

-The `window mode` preference can be used to specify the timespan into which the whole timespan should be split.
+The `window mode` preference can be used to specify the time span into which the whole time span should be split.
 For each time window (e.g. daily, weekly,...) an individual availability image will be created.
-The range of the tutorial dataset is not long, so we will plot the data availability of the complete time span.
+The range of the tutorial data set is not long, so we will plot the data availability of the complete time span.

-The output directory `/home/stefan/tutorial/psysmon_output` can be set in the `output` page of the preferences dialog (change the filepath to fit the output path on your filesystem).
+The output directory `/home/stefan/tutorial/psysmon_output` can be set in the `output` page of the preferences dialog (change the file path to fit the output path on your file system).
 The list of available pages is given in the listbox at the left side of the preferences dialog.

-You can close the `data inventory statistics` dialog after now, it was useful to select the limits of the data availability timespan.

 The settings in the preferences manager should look like in the following two screenshots.
 Confirm the settings and close the preferences dialog by clicking the `OK` button.